Medicines Pricing and Financing

 An ‘affordable and fair’ price is one that can reasonably be funded by patients and health budgets and simultaneously sustains research and development, production and distribution within a country.

-Medicine prices are not static
+Medicines prices are not static

 The ‘price’ of a medicine or a technology is generally a function of markets, and changes over time.
 Prices can be measured and evaluated as the price paid to the manufacturer, the price paid by the consumer or patient, or prices from suppliers.
 Typically, a new medicine is launched under patent and may have a high price until the patent expires and competition and/or generic products emerge.
 Prices of generic versions that are registered following patent expiry usually decrease rapidly, often by more than 90% compared to originator brand.